Select Page

 Why Visit Sachsenhausen?

-How to Get to Sachsenhausen by Train
+Using Public Transport, How to Get to Sachsenhausen

 Step 1: Departure from Berlin

-Step 2: Selecting the Appropriate Train
+Step 2: How to Choose the Right Train

 Step 3: Purchasing Tickets